motoharu-gosuto/psvcd/README.md

 - Use female pin header SV4 to connect GND line with corresponding pins of the game cart.
 You can use SV1 or SV2 for this.
 - Connect CLK pin of FT232h with corresponding pin of the game cart.
 You can use SV1 or SV2 for this.
 - From jumpers JP1-JP10 select those that you have used for CLK, CMD and DAT0 lines.
 Place these three jumpers to pull-up the lines.
+  I previously mentioned that CLK line should not pull-up resistor.
+However this situation is different because in this case CLK signal generated by FT232h is tristate so it must be pulled-up.
+- Uee JP22, JP24 jumpers to pull all aux lines to 3.3V.

 Consider looking at pics/pic9.png which shows final result.
 You may notice one difference to the schematic - WAIT-DIN wire should not be there.
-Basically I did not solder this two wires together so I had to place a connection wire.
+Basically I did not solder this two wires together so I had to place a jumper connection wire.

-Final connection with PS Vita wired together is shown on picture pics/pic10.png You may notice that I had connected everything to the prototype board.
+Final connection with PS Vita wired together is shown on picture pics/pic10.png You may notice that I had connected everything through the prototype board.
 Basically I did not have 1x10 DIP switches so I had to manually switch wires.

 # PS Vita game cart protocol.